ARU1-TEAM/Ubuntu-complete-install/README.md

 ~~~

 Set `ZSH_THEME="powerlevel10k/powerlevel10k"` in `~/.zshrc`
-### Set a custom theme for xfce4 terminal
+### Customize Terminal Theme
-Put a file named `example.theme` in `~/.local/share/xfce4/terminal/colorschemes` folder.
+- Put a file named `example.theme` in `~/.local/share/xfce4/terminal/colorschemes` folder.
-Note that some folder might not be existing, so you might have to create them.
+- Note that some folder might not be existing, so you might have to create them.
-Then you will have to select your theme in the `appearance` tab of your xfce terminal
+- Then you will have to select your theme in the `appearance` tab of your xfce terminal

 ## Install i3wm